mouseless/baked/docs/README.md

 # Bake your domain objects
 ## into a complete web application

-Baked (Objects) is an opinionated framework leaning heavily on conventions to build (bake) applications from domain objects.
+Baked is an opinionated framework leaning heavily on conventions to build (bake) applications from domain objects.

 It is DDD without saying DDD.